-This device and its accessories comply with part 15 of FCC rules.
-Operation is subject to the following two conditions: (1) This device and its accessories may not cause harmful interference, and (2) this device and its accessories must accept any interference received, including interference that causes undesired operation.
+This device complies with part 15 of FCC rules.
+Operation is subject to the following two conditions: (1) This device may not cause harmful interference.
+(2) this device must accept any interference received, including interference that may cause undesired operation.

-Part 15.21
+Part 15.21 statement

-Any changes or modifications not expressly approved by the manufacturer could void the user's authority to operate the equipment.
+Change or Modifications that are not expressly approved by the manufacturer could void the user's authority to operate the equipment.